dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c-webapi.md

 ms.topic: tutorial
 ms.technology: aspnet
 ms.prod: asp.net-core
+ms.custom: mvc
 uid: security/authentication/azure-ad-b2c-webapi
-ms.custom: mvc
 ---
 # Cloud authentication in web APIs with Azure Active Directory B2C

 By [Cam Soper](https://twitter.com/camsoper)

-[Azure Active Directory B2C](/azure/active-directory-b2c/active-directory-b2c-overview) (Azure AD B2C) is a cloud identity management solution for your web and mobile apps.
+[Azure Active Directory B2C](/azure/active-directory-b2c/active-directory-b2c-overview) (Azure AD B2C) is a cloud identity management solution for web and mobile apps.
 The service provides authentication for apps hosted in the cloud and on-premises.
 Authentication types include include individual accounts, social network accounts, and federated enterprise accounts.
 Additionally, Azure AD B2C can provide multi-factor authentication with minimal configuration.

+> [!INFO]
+> Azure Active Directory (Azure AD) Azure AD B2C are separate product offerings.
+An Azure AD tenant represents an organization, while an Azure AD B2C tenant represents a collection of identities to be used with relying party applications.
+To learn more, see [Azure AD B2C: Frequently asked questions (FAQ)](/azure/active-directory-b2c/active-directory-b2c-faqs).

-Since web APIs have no user interface, they are unable to redirect the user to a secure token service like Azure AD B2C.
+Since web APIs have no user interface, they're unable to redirect the user to a secure token service like Azure AD B2C.
 Instead, the API is passed a bearer token from the calling app, which has already authenticated the user with Azure AD B2C.
 The API then validates the token without direct user interaction.

 In this tutorial, learn how to:

 > [!div class="checklist"]
-> * Create an Azure Active Directory B2C tenant
+> * Create an Azure Active Directory B2C tenant.
-> * Register a Web API in Azure AD B2C
+> * Register a Web API in Azure AD B2C.
-> * Use Visual Studio to create a Web API configured to use the Azure AD B2C tenant for authentication
+> * Use Visual Studio to create a Web API configured to use the Azure AD B2C tenant for authentication.
-> * Configure policies controlling the behavior of the Azure AD B2C tenant
+> * Configure policies controlling the behavior of the Azure AD B2C tenant.
-> * Use Postman to simulate a web app which will present a login dialog, retrieve a token, and then use it to make a request against the web API
+> * Use Postman to simulate a web app which presents a login dialog, retrieves a token, and uses it to make a request against the web API.

 ## Prerequisites